Director of Research Impact Development, University of Lincoln

 Welcome to my site.
 For a short summary bio jump to the end of the page.

 I am the Director of Research Impact Development at the University of Lincoln, leading the development and implementation of the institution’s impact strategy.
-This covers training, development, REF, non-REF and much more.
+This covers training and development, REF, non-REF and much more.
 I am also Director of the Lincoln Impact Literacy Institute (more on impact literacy below and elsewhere on this site) and Director of Impact for the Eleanor Glanville Centre, the University’s department for diversity and inclusion.
-I am also a Chartered and HCPC Registered Health Psychologist and have been an applied researcher for nearly 20 years.
+I am a Chartered and HCPC Registered Health Psychologist with a PhD in Health Psychology and Impact and have been an applied researcher for nearly 20 years.

-I stepped formally into impact in around 2013, starting with the development of an impact capture system, with the role morphing fairly quickly into training and development in response to the needs across the sector.
-After several years seconded as an impact officer at Coventry University alongside my research role, I moved to Lincoln in 2018 to a ‘hybrid’ academic/research post to support scholarly based practice and practice based scholarship.
-In short, joining the dots between evidence and action.
+I stepped formally into impact in around 2013, developing an impact capture system, with the role morphing fairly quickly into training and development in response to the academics’ needs.
+After several years seconded as an impact officer at Coventry University alongside my research role, I moved to Lincoln in 2018 to a ‘hybrid’ academic/research post to support impact across the institution and across the sector.

-Alongside this I work closely with the Association of Research Managers and Administrators (ARMA), the UK’s professional body for RMAs, for which after roles as Impact Champion and member of the Professional Development Committee am now the Director of Qualifications.
+Alongside this I work closely with the Association of Research Managers and Administrators (ARMA), the UK’s professional body for RMAs, and after roles as Impact Champion and member of the Professional Development Committee I’m currently the Director of Qualifications.
 I am also a member of the Research Administration As A Profession (RAAAP) task force and recent co-chair (with David) of the International Network of Research Management Societies (INORMS) Research Impact and Stakeholder Engagement (RISE) working group.

-More personally I lived with a disability for 10 years following a Deep Vein Thrombosis or five, and whilst I was incredibly lucky to receive venous stents in 2018 (stopping the pain), I remain a patient advocate in vascular health.
+More personally I lived with a disability for 10 years following a Deep Vein Thrombosis (or five, I think), and whilst I was incredibly lucky to receive venous stents in 2018, I remain a patient advocate in vascular health.

 Dr Julie Bayley is Director of Research Impact Development at the University of Lincoln, combining an academic and research management role.
 She is also Director of the Lincoln Impact Literacy Institute (LILI) and collaborates nationally and internationally on the development of impact literacy within research.
 Julie undertakes extensive consultancy across the research sector and has been appointed as Emerald Publishing’s Impact Literacy Advisor, alongside being Director of Qualifications for the Association of Research Managers and Administrators (ARMA) and Co-I on an EPSRC funded project on equality, diversion and inclusivity in STEM.
 Alongside her impact work, Julie is a Chartered Health Psychologist with a PhD in Health Psychology and Impact and a patient advocate in vascular health.